AvalonRuFae/3100/req_n_spec/system-features.md

 - **Oyakatasama**: All functions plus user management and system administration

 #### REQ-4: License Management
-The system shall implement a license-based access control where only users with valid licenses can access the system.
-Without a valid license, the entire project shall be limited to creating no more than 3 tasks total.
+The system shall implement a team-based license system where one hard-coded license key is configured per team deployment.
+Without a valid license, the entire project shall be inaccessible.
+The license is managed through environment configuration, not through the admin interface.

 Task Management System
 ----------------------